jspsych/experiment-demos/ebbinghaus/README.md

 # Ebbinghaus experiment
-03-13-2021 Kohler Visual Neuroscience Laboratory, York University
+Written in 2021 by Peter J. Kohler, Kohler Visual Neuroscience Laboratory, York University

 # Background
 This is an implementation of an experiment to measure the Ebbinghaus effect.
 The Experiment uses jspsych version 6.3 and the jspsych-psychophysics plugin which is currently available [here](https://github.com/kurokida/jspsych-psychophysics/releases).